Slides 📊

 Notation and Parameters

-If a random variable \(X\) has normal distribution, we write:
+If a random variable \(X\) has a normal distribution, we write:

 A normal random variable takes two parameters: